-Second, the United States has a sophisticated energy and financial market.
-Its oil futures have become global oil benchmarks.
+Second, the U.S. has a sophisticated energy and financial market.
+Its oil futures are global oil benchmarks.

-Third, the United States can also sway the international market as a supplier, owing to its considerable output level and the shale revolution.
+Third, the U.S. can also sway the international market as a supplier, owing to its considerable output level and the shale revolution.